-ARTICLE I. GENERAL PROVISIONS 1 Rule 101.
-Scope ARTICLE I. GENERAL PROVISIONS Rule 101 - Scope; Definitions These rules govern proceedings in the courts of the United States and before the United States bankruptcy judges and United States magistrate judges, to the extent and with the exceptions stated in rule 1101. (a) Scope.
-These rules apply to proceedings before United States courts.
+ARTICLE I. GENERAL PROVISIONS ARTICLE I. GENERAL PROVISIONS Rule 101.
+Scope Rule 101.
+Scope; Definitions These rules govern proceedings in the courts of the United States and before the United States bankruptcy judges and United States magistrate judges, to the extent and with the exceptions stated in rule 1101. (a) Scope.
+These rules apply to proceedings in United States courts.
 The specific courts and proceedings to which the rules apply, along with exceptions, are set out in Rule 1101. (b) Definitions.
-In these rules: (1) "civil case" means a civil action or proceeding; (2) "criminal case" includes a criminal proceeding; (3) "public office" includes a public agency; (4) "record" includes a memorandum, report, or data compilation; (5) a "rule prescribed by the Supreme Court" means a rule adopted by the Supreme Court under statutory authority; and (6) a reference to any kind of written material includes electronically stored information.
+In these rules: "civil case" means a civil action or proceeding; "ciriminal case" includes a criminal proceeding; "public office" includes a public agency; "record" includes a memorandum, report, or data compilation; a "rule prescribed by the Supreme Court" means a rule adopted by the Supreme Court under statutory authority; and a reference to any kind of written material or any other medium includes

-The language of Rule 101 has been amended as part of the general restyling of the Evidence Rules to make them more easily understood and to make style and terminology consistent throughout the rules.
+The language of Rule 101 has been amended, and definitions have been added, as part of the general restyling of the Evidence Rules to make them more easily understood and to make style and terminology consistent throughout the rules.
 These changes are intended to be stylistic only.
 There is no intent to change any result in any ruling on evidence admissibility.